toddbu/node-dev-container/README.md

   + If you want to use AFP, login as the `dev` user (above)
   + If you want to use SMB, the username is `dev` and the password is `sambapwd`

+## Docker Container Management From Within the Container Itself

+The are often times when you want to spin up other containers that reside in the same VM as your dev container as peers.
+A good example of this is starting a container for your DB of choice (e.g. Postgres).
+Rather than switching from your container to the host to do this, you can instead enter your Docker commands directly into your dev container (e.g. `docker ps`).
+When running in a VM, you may have to do a one-time `chmod 777 /var/run/docker.sock` to open permissions to Docker from within the container.
+This is NOT required in Docker Desktop.

 ## Docker Desktop and Public Networks

 As of this writing, there is a bug in the Docker Desktop software on Macs that prevents you from properly creating a bridged IP (https://github.com/docker/for-mac/issues/3926), so I've had to come up with a workaround.
 If you create your container with a NATted IP, then you can manually build a tunnel between your container and your laptop for the ports that you want to forward.
 Simply SSH into the container and type `ssh toddbu@<your laptop IP> -R 2548:localhost:548` if you want to use AFP.
 Then your Mac, type Command-K from the Finder and use `afp://localhost:2548` as the connection address.
-Before you connect your probably want to enter the following into your `~/.ssh/config` file to prevent your SSH connection from timing out - `ServerAliveInterval 30`
+Before you connect your probably want to enter the following into your `~/.ssh/config` file to prevent your SSH connection from timing out - `ServerAliveInterval 30`.

+## UTM

+When switching from Intel Macs to Apple Silicon, those using VirtualBox will be faced with having to switch to another VM solution.
+I tried UTM but in the end I had a lot of trouble making it work.
+For one, there didn't appear to be a NAT networking model that was consistent with what VirtualBox provides.
+I might have been able to live with that, but UTM was too unstable for me.
+Hopefully they will get this figured out since it shows so much promise.

+## Getting to the Real VM in Docker Desktop

+Docker Desktop is quite well polished and despite a few bugs is very usable.
+But sometimes you need to be able to get VM that runs Docker Desktop.
+"Oh, you mean that Docker Desktop uses a VM?" you may ask?
+Why yes, it certainly does.
+It uses an embedded copy of QEMU to do its work.
+If you want to access that VM you may type `docker run -it --privileged --pid=host debian nsenter -t 1 -m -u -n -i sh` to get to a shell.
+Or, if you just want to get to the disk then you may enter `docker run --rm -it -v /:/docker debian` and look in the `/docker` directory.

+## Acknowledgement

+I wish to thank James Cundle for his most excellent article for running development containers on an M1 Mac (https://betterprogramming.pub/managing-virtual-machines-under-vagrant-on-a-mac-m1-aebc650bc12c).
+He was the one for inspiring me to look at Vagrant for managing the container.
+I highly suggest that you read his article and follow him on Medium.

 ### License